 - Risk assessment and management roles may require financial risk management (FRM) certifications.

 Licensing is also crucial in many finance careers because giving financial and market advice is a regulated profession.
-For those in investment banking, most of the licensing requirements are facilitated by the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
-They provide exams and licensing in areas like:
+For those in investment banking, most of the licensing requirements are facilitated by the Financial Industry Regulatory Authority (FINRA) and the U.S. Securities and Exchange Commission (SEC).
+These organizations provide exams and licensing in areas like:

 - Securities industry essentials (SIE Exam)